abdulolagunju19/proserus-dashboard/README.md

 ### New Improvements
 1. Wrap app with session tokens.
 Now the api routes and dashboard are protected!
+2. Use api endpoints in client side components.
+I now fetch the data in the analytics page not with getServerSideProps, which was slow, but directly with a GET request from my API!
+3. Removed package-lock.json now that I am using yarn to avoid future confusion and possible consistency issues.

 ## Future Improvements
-1. Use api endpoints in client side components.
-2. Develop MongoDB schema.
+1. Develop MongoDB or mongoose schema.

 ## 👏 Contribute